5 Tips On How To Think Before Speaking Or Reacting

-When someone asks you a question, there is a sudden obligation to give an immediate answer.
-Whether it’s an interview or an unexpected marriage proposal, tell yourself that you have the right to take the time to respond.
-It could just a moment, a few hours, or a few days.
+When someone asks you a question, there may be a sudden obligation to give an immediate answer.
+But whether it’s an interview or an unexpected marriage proposal, tell yourself that you have the right to take the time to respond.
+It could be just a moment, a few hours, or a few days.

 If you need to respond to something that you think is important, take the time.
 That does not mean you postpone the conversation for when it’s convenient for you.
 The idea is to gauge the possible outcomes and do what you think is best for you and everyone concerned.
 Don’t react.
 Instead, focus on responding within a negotiated time frame.